What is OpenTherm Heating?

 So, when the time comes to replace your heating system, make sure the boiler and thermostat are both fluent in OpenTherm.
 If the time for a new heating system is now then you're in the right place.

-By taking a moment to go through our simple online form, you can get free quotes for a new boiler from heating engineers near you.
+By taking a moment to go through our simple online form, you can get free boiler quotes for a new boiler from heating engineers near you.
+This will help you get the lowest central heating installation cost available.
 As soon as you've let us know a few details about the job, we'll get to work matching you with qualified installers.
 Then, up to three will be in touch to give you a free quote.

 Getting more than one quote means you can compare them and be confident that you're getting the most competitive price from the best person for the job.